syn7hgg/csgo-map-veto-py/README.md

 This will automatically install all required libraries and packages for you.

 The script is now all set and ready to go.
-Just run this command:
+Choose your OS and run the commands below.

+### Windows

 ```bash
 python main.py
 ```

-if you're on Windows.
-If that doesn't work or you're on Linux/Mac, the execute:
+### Linux / macOS

 ```bash
 python3 main.py